fr0ster/simplest_sap_rap_example/second_iteration/notes.md

 3. **Test the Behavior**:
   - Test the implemented behavior in the Fiori application or using the ABAP console.
   - Verify that the operations (Create, Update, Delete) and validations/determinations function as expected.

 ---
 ### Final Steps:
 - Activate all new and updated objects (BDEF, ABAP class, and associations).
 - Test the Fiori application to ensure the behavior implementation works correctly.

 ---
 ### Possible Issues and Solutions:
-#### 1. **Errors in Behavior Definition Activation**
+#### 1. **Problem with transactional behavior**
   **Problem**:
-  - Errors occur when activating the Behavior Definition (BDEF).
+  - Apllication is read-only anyway and you don't see Create and Delete buttons.
   **Solution**:
-  - Check the syntax and ensure all required elements (actions, determinations, validations) are defined correctly.
+  - Check the syntax and ensure all required objects (Interface BDEF, Projection BDEF, inmplementation class) are defined correctly and activated without errors.
-#### 2. **Issues with Determinations or Validations**
-  **Problem**:
-  - Determinations or validations are not triggered as expected.
-  **Solution**:
-  - Verify that the logic is correctly implemented in the Behavior Implementation Class.
-  - Ensure that the triggering conditions are properly configured in the BDEF.

 ---
 ### Summary:
 This iteration adds transactional capabilities to the business object by implementing behavior definitions and logic.
-At the end of this iteration, the application will support **Create**, **Update**, and **Delete** operations, as well as custom determinations and validations.
+At the end of this iteration, the application will support **Create**, **Update**, and **Delete** operations.